user5423/ProAssignment/README.md

 IMPORTANT !!!!!!!!!!!!!!!!!!

-YOU NEED TO INSTALL NMAP
+## YOU NEED TO INSTALL NMAP

     ---> This cannot be done via npm!

     1) Using the installers for win/macOS provided install with default settings, or install from https://nmap.org/download.html
-    2) Find the path of the executable in the installed folder
+    2) Find the path of the executable in the installed folder -- this should be nmap.exe or whatever it is on your system (under the Nmap folder)
     3) Add that path over to the top of server.js where it should have a variable nmap.nmapLocation = "yourPath"

     If you are linux, you can install nmap with most default repos else: